 - 1. The syllabus has been divided into four Units. - There shall be 9 questions in all.
 The first question is compulsory and shall be short answer type containing 15 short questions spread over the whole syllabus to be answered in about 25 to 30 words each.
 The candidates are required to attempt any 9 short answer type questions carrying 18 marks i.e. 2 marks of each.
 Rest of the paper shall contain 4 units.
 Each Unit shall have two essay type questions and the candidate shall be given internal choice of attempting one question from each Unit and 4 questions in all.
 Each question will carry 18 marks. - 2.
-For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment. - The paper-setter must put note (2) in the question paper. - 3.
-One question from Unit-IV shall be set on the map.
+For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.

+3. One question from Unit-IV shall be set on the map.